Driven Gaussian quantum walks: Conclusion

 \section{Conclusion}

 In summary, we introduced and explored the concept of DGQWs.
-We particularly showed that this type of quantum simulator does produce genuine quantum effects over its nonlinear evolution, setting it apart from linear quantum walks and coherent walks.
+We in particular showed that this type of quantum simulator does produce genuine quantum effects over its nonlinear evolution, setting it apart from linear quantum walks and even coherent walks.

 In the first step, we formulated the notion of a coherent walk, an intermediate stage between classical random walks and genuine quantum walks.
 Specifically, superposition---regardless of the classical or quantum origin---suffice for a coherent walk, which are accessible, for instance, with classical optics.
 Thus, a coherent walk goes beyond a random walk but not necessarily requires quantum superpositions.
 By contrast, a genuine quantum walk requires a quantum-physical treatment.
-This also means that the evolution itself is the origin of quantum effects, not the features of the input state.
+This also means that the evolution itself is the origin of quantum effects, and not the input state's features.
 We proved that a DGQW satisfies these demands.
 In addition, a DGQW is an example of a nonlinear walk, contrasting the most frequently considered scenario of linear walks.
 For example, a DGQW actively produces quantum particles in its evolution because of stimulated emission of photon pairs whose quantum properties are even further amplified with each subsequent iteration of steps.
 Thus, even vacuum can constitute a useful input state that produces pronounced quantum effects.

 Prominent examples of quantum phenomena we investigated are squeezing, particle-number correlations, and entanglement.
-Those effects are highly relevant in applications, e.g., squeezing for quantum metrology and entanglement for quantum communication.
+Those effects are highly relevant in experiments and applications, e.g., squeezing for quantum metrology and entanglement for quantum communication.
 We provided measurable criteria to verify the presence---as well as the buildup---of such quantum phenomena over the DGQW's evolution.
 Moreover, the nonlinear nature of the process under study offered access to nonlinear quantum-optical effects, too, such as amplification that results in comparably bright output light.
-We also characterized the excess noise as an imperfection that is a joint result of the nonlinear amplification and vacuum fluctuations.
+We also characterized the excess noise as an imperfection that is a joint result of the nonlinear amplification and vacuum quantum fluctuations.

 We compared DGQWs with prime examples of coherent walks, especially quantum-optical networks with coherent light and linear optical components as coin operators.
 Thereby, we proved the superior quantum performance of DGQWs, offering a quantum evolution that is not accessible with classical interference alone.
 We also found that a coherent walk can be considered as a special instance of our general DGQW framework.
 For the sake of exposition, our focus was on replacing the coin operation from a coherent walk with a nonlinear coin.
 But the broader framework introduced here even allows for considering nonlinear processes at any point of the quantum walk, including the possibility of a nonlinear step operation.
 Moreover, the general methodology is not limited to processes that are homogeneous in time, simple one-dimensional geometries, two-level coins, etc. For example, changing the driving pump of the process that governs the nonlinear process renders it possible to actively control the quantum light's evolution.
 By ignoring quantum-physical commutation relations, we were additionally able to compare nonlinear, but only coherent walks with our DGQW.